 Name Туре Mandatory Description Project RayPackFile Yes The source project.
 TableName String Yes The name of a table to update.
 The row ID to be removed.
-RowId String No The identifier of the row to be removed.
+RowId String Yes (only if Row is not used) The identifier of the row to be removed.
 This switch is mutually exclusive with the -Row parameter.
-Row RayPackRow No The row to be removed.
+It is mandatory though to set either one or the other switch.
+Row RayPackRow Yes (only if RowId is not used) The row to be removed.
 This switch is mutually exclusive with the -RowId parameter.
+It is mandatory though to set either one or the other switch.
 UpdateReferences Switch No If set, referencing rows will be updated to reflect the removal of the row.
 Force Switch No If set, the action will continue even if the row does not exist.
 If unset, the removal of non-existing rows throws an exception.